piergiaj/mlb-youtube/README.md

 | I3D + 3 TGM [5] | 40.1 |
 | I3D + super-event [4] + 3 TGM [5] | **47.1** |

+# Experiments
+We provide our code to train and evalute the models in the experiments directory.
+We have the various models implemented in [models.py](/experiments/models.py), a script to load the dataset, and a script to train the models as well.

+We also include our PyTorch implementation of I3D, see [pytorch-i3d](https://github.com/piergiaj/pytorch-i3d) for more details.

 # Requirements

 - [youtube-dl](https://rg3.github.io/youtube-dl/) to download the videos
 - tested with ffmpeg 2.8.11 to extract clips
+- PyTorch (tested with version 0.3.1)

 # References
 [1] J. Carreira and A. Zisserman.
 Quo vadis, action recognition?
 A new model and the kinetics dataset.
 In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 2017.